aalhour/cookiecutter-aiohttp-sqlalchemy/README.md

 # cookiecutter-aiohttp-sqlalchemy

-Fat cookiecutter template for building async Web Apps powered by Aiohttp, SQLAlchemy and Swagger
+Fat and opinionated cookiecutter template for building async Web Apps powered by Aiohttp, SQLAlchemy and Swagger

 ## Contents